msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

   * [Using Cloud Computing for Academic Research](../references/DRAFT_cloud_computing_for_academic_research_parvizi_2021.pdf), Mahmoud Parvizi (draft version).
   * Optional Historical Note [Who Coined 'Cloud Computing'?](https://www.technologyreview.com/2011/10/31/257406/who-coined-cloud-computing/) by Antonio Regalado, October 2011, MIT Technology Review

-## In-person meeting: Introductions and program overview.

-**September 2nd, 2022**

 ### Introductions
-  * Brian O'shea, Director, MSU Institute for Cyber-Enabled Research (ICER)
-  * Danielle Barnes, Associate Director, Data Management & Analytics (DMA), MSU IT Services.

   * Mahmoud Parvizi, Instructor & Research Consultant, ICER
      - Past experience & current role
      - Cloud facilitator
      - Participant in first Fellowship cohort
   * Patrick Bills, Instructor & Staff, Data Management & Analytics Data Science Team.
+  * Brian O'shea, Director, MSU Institute for Cyber-Enabled Research (ICER)
+  * Danielle Barnes, Associate Director, Data Management & Analytics (DMA), MSU IT Services.

 [A video of our introductions](https://mediaspace.msu.edu/media/MSU+Cloud+Fellowship+2021-2022+Welcome+and+Introductions/1_ju6ahdve) recorded in 2021 is avaialble on MSU MediaSpace (requires MSU log-in).

 ### Participant Introductions & Discussion

-Introductions from the 2022-23 Cloud Computing Fellows:
+**Introductions from the 2022-23 Cloud Computing Fellows:**

   * About you: your preferred name and pronouns, which degree program or department if faculty.
   * Research synopsis and methods
   * Previous experience with reseach computing including cloud computing (if any)
   * Current research computing hurdles, roadblocks, challenges & triumphs
   * Your goals for this fellowship
     * For example, how could cloud computing support yuor research?
 What do you think the cloud is or is good for, in general?

 ### Fellowship Program Overview

 Review our "[syllabus](../index.md#syllabus)" on the home page of this website for the schedule and topics we will cover.

 Program synopsis:

   * Fall semester materials, activities, seminars and discussions (Pat Bills):
     * Goal, scope and expectation;
     * structure (pre-session materials and activities, "textbook");